THE DEVIL'S DICE

 '... the tone is warm and engaging, the police officers are good characters and Meg’s devotion to her work and (most of) her colleagues makes her an attractive companion.'- The Literary Review

 Roz is the author of the DI Meg Dalton crime series.
-She lives on the edge of the Peak District, where the series is set.
-(Meg lives just down the road in Belper, and the fictional town Eldercliffe was inspired by nearby Wirksworth.)
+When writing the first three books, she lived on the edge of the Peak District, where the series is set.
+(Meg lives in Belper, and the fictional town Eldercliffe was inspired by nearby Wirksworth.)

-Roz also has a Post Graduate Certificate in Business and Personal Coaching from the University of Derby and is an experienced course leader.
+Roz has a Post Graduate Certificate in Business and Personal Coaching from the University of Derby and is an experienced course leader.

 Before she started writing, Roz worked as a partner in a firm of patent attorneys in Derby, but of course this has nothing to do with there being a dead one in her first novel!
 She has also worked as a business coach and an animal trainer.